 Bonding with your baby is a process.
 It even can start during pregnancy.
 You can connect to your baby by talking to them in the womb.
 You interact with them when they kick your stomach.
 Partners should be in the delivery room and visit your baby in the nursery after birth.
 You also can ask your doctor to share a hospital room with your baby.

 Certain everyday events lend themselves to bonding.
 You spend time with your baby during feedings, baths, and diaper changes.
 You also sleep near your baby.
 You can have a separate crib in your room or one that attaches to your bed.
+It is important not to put your baby in your bed.
+It puts the baby at risk for sleep-related deaths.

 There are other ways to promote bonding.
 Some babies, like premature ones, need extra movement.
 Infant massage can help increase flow and relax nerves.
 Be careful because newborns are growing and might be fragile.
 Talk to your doctor and educate yourself before trying a massage.